 Purpose and Objectives

-- Develop a ground water monitoring network of existing wells, installation of long term monitoring wells, measure surface water gains or losses in the area, and determine current water usage and demand rates for the area.
+- Hydrologic Data Collection – Develop a groundwater monitoring network of existing wells, installation of long term monitoring wells, measure surface water gains or losses in the area, and determine current water usage and demand rates for the area.